Rashida Tlaib Has Become The First Muslim Woman Elected To Congress

 In August, Abdul El-Sayed, also a Muslim politician, ran unsuccessfully for Michigan’s Democratic gubernatorial primary election.

 Tlaib’s projected win isn’t the only such news coming out of the Midwest.
 Democrat Ilhan Omar is expected to take Minnesota’s fifth congressional district, making her the first headscarf-wearing member of Congress, the first Somali-American legislator, and the first woman of color elected to Minnesota’s congressional seat.
+And, of course, after Tlaib, Omar is the second Muslim woman elected to Congress.

 (Via BuzzFeed News)